Renewable Energy

 On Our Grid

-All of the additional renewable energy in the Arlington Community Electricity program come from sources designated as MA Class I. These sources must be physically part of our New England electricity grid.
-This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g. Texas) that are not physically connected to our New England electricity grid.
-While those sources provide very cheap electricity, you get what you pay for: including them in the electricity mix does not move our region away from fossil fuels.
+All of the additional renewable energy in the ACE Program will come from sources designated as MA Class I. These sources must be physically part of our New England electricity grid.
+This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g., Texas) that are not physically connected to our New England electricity grid.
+While those sources provide very cheap electricity, you get what you pay for; including them in the electricity mix does not move our region away from fossil fuels.

 Helping to Build Clean Energy